-How Much Should you Save Per Month?
+How Much Should You Save Per Month?

-How do you know how much should you save per month?
+How do you know how much you should save per month?

-Saving is hard.
+Saving money is hard.
 There, we said it.

 Long term or retirement savings